phodal/awesome-iot/README.md

 * [Corto ★ 15 ⧗ 4](https://github.com/cortoproject/corto) - Corto is a tested, proven architecture for normalizing data from different technologies into one view regardless of location, format or datamodel.
 * [Emul8 ★ 50 ⧗ 71](https://github.com/emul8/emul8) - is an emulator of various embedded systems.
 With Emul8 you can develop embedded software entirely in a virtual environment that runs within your PC.
+* [ESP8266 Deauther](https://github.com/spacehuhn/esp8266_deauther) -  allows you to perform a deauth attack with an ESP8266 against selected networks.
 * [fluent-bit ★ 90 ⧗ 4](https://github.com/fluent/fluent-bit) - is a data collector for Linux, Embedded Linux, OSX and BSD family operating systems.
 * [Kamanja ★ 21 ⧗ 1](https://github.com/LigaData/Kamanja) -  is an open-source continuous decisioning engine that is hardened for enterprise reliability requirements, scalable to IoT level data volumes, and enables low latency use cases.
 * [Kuzzle ★ 267 ⧗ 0](https://github.com/kuzzleio/kuzzle) - Open-source Back-end, self-hostable & ready to use - Real-time, storage, advanced search - Web, Apps, Mobile, IoT.